brunocodutra/metal/doc/manual.md

 This exercise might me mind-boggling at first, but you'll get used to it soon enough.

-Without further ado we'll present the logical operator `xor`.
+Without further ado we present the logical operator `xor`.

 \snippet church.cpp xor

-Notice how we *bind* `not_`, which is itself a *bind expression*, which is only possible due to the fact it is a \lambda.
+Notice how we *bind* `not_`, which is only possible due to the fact it is a
+\lambda.

 A Word on SFINAE-Friendliness {#SFINAE}
 ================================================================================